RETHINK TRANSFERRING FUNDS DUE TO THE “KIDDIE TAX”

-The ”kiddie tax” was first enacted by Congress as a means to keep parents or grandparents in high tax brackets from shielding their income by giving it to children within their family in lower tax brackets.
-Although this tax was a bit of a headache for some in prior years, it has since evolved due to the Tax Cuts and Jobs Act (TCJA) restructuring the tax rate.
+The ”kiddie tax” was first enacted by Congress as a means to keep parents or grandparents in high tax brackets from shielding their income.
+They did this by giving it to children within their family in lower tax brackets.
+Although this tax was a bit of a headache for some in prior years.
+It has since evolved due to the Tax Cuts and Jobs Act (TCJA) restructuring the tax rate.

 The beginning of the tax

-Children who fell under the kiddie tax rate were taxed at their parents’ marginal rate for any unearned income, such as from dividends, capital gains, or interest.
-Since the TCJA, although the ages that are applicable to the kiddie tax will remain the same as they’ve been since 2008, the rate has increased drastically.
+Children who fell under the kiddie tax rate were taxed at their parents’ marginal rate for any unearned income.
+This was from dividends, capital gains, or interest.
+Since the TCJA, although the ages that are applicable to the kiddie tax will remain the same as they’ve been since 2008.
+The rate has increased drastically.

 If a child has an unearned income over the threshold amount during 2018-2025, it will be taxed with the same tax bracket for trusts and estates.
 The threshold amount may vary by tax year ($2,100 for 2018, $2,200 for 2019), so it is important to do the proper research.
 If a child has an earned income, the kiddie tax doesn’t apply to those wages.

-According to these rates, a child’s unearned income could quite easily be taxed at a higher rate than their parents’.
-Transferring income to a child could actually cost a family more in taxes rather than giving the family a tax break.
+According to these rates, a child’s unearned income could easily be taxed at a higher rate than their parents’.
+Transferring income to a child could cost a family more in taxes than giving the family a tax break.

 Rising tax bills for Gold Star families

-Another change that was brought about by the TCJA is that children from Gold Star military families have the kiddie tax applied to them on some benefits they receive from the Defense Department.
-In certain cases, this has led to a tripling of tax bills because under current law these benefits are treated as unearned income.
+There was another change that was brought about by the TCJA.
+That children from Gold Star military families have the kiddie tax applied to them on some benefits they receive from the Defense Department.
+In certain cases, this has led to a tripling of tax bills.
+This is because under current law these benefits are treated as unearned income.
 The U.S. Senate passed a bill to have the benefits treated as an earned income, but the accompanying bill from the U.S. House of Representatives is stalled at the moment.

 Planning for the future